Checklist

 5. Separate urgent risk from cleanup

 An EOL upgrade often exposes years of unrelated cleanup.
 Resist doing it all at once.
 The first goal is a maintainable baseline.
 Refactors, UI work, and architecture improvements can follow once the runtime is safe.
+If the risk register feels too big to act on, our audit is the structured way to turn it into a sequenced plan.

 The useful output